AyaChain-Org/ayachain-alpha/contract/README.md

 ## Project Overview

-AyaChain is a supply chain management smart contract that leverages the Ethereum blockchain to provide transparency and traceability for products.
+PegoTrack is a supply chain management smart contract that leverages the Ethereum blockchain to provide transparency and traceability for products.
 It uses Solidity, a smart contract programming language, and is designed to be deployed on the Ethereum network.

-Key features of AyaChain include:
+Key features of PegoTrack include:

 - Tracking the state, condition, and location of products.
 - Maintaining a history of product movements and changes in condition.